Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: The importance of matching complete amplitudes

 \subsection{Cancellation of momentum dependence from three- and four-Higgs vertices}

-In this appendix, we show that the momentum-dependence in the three- and four-Higgs vertices induced by operators such as $\mcO_{\varphi D}$ and $\mcO_{\varphi \Box}$ does not represent an obstacle to match the EFT amplitudes with the bootstrapped on-shell ones.
+In this appendix, we show that the momentum dependence in the three- and four-Higgs vertices induced by operators such as $\mcO_{\varphi D}$ and $\mcO_{\varphi \Box}$ does not represent an obstacle to match the EFT amplitudes with the bootstrapped on-shell ones.

+This is a generalization of the phenomenon shown in the previous appendix and in the literature~\cite{Balkin:2021dko,Liu:2023jbq}.
+To the best of our knowledge, we show it here for the first time for five-point EFT amplitudes.

 To illustrate this, we perform a fully analytical matching between SMEFT and the bootstrapped on-shell three-, four-, and five-Higgs amplitudes considering only the SM, $C_\varphi$ and $C_{\varphi D}$ contributions\footnote{We notice that $Q_{\varphi\Box}$ generates the same amplitudes than $Q_{\varphi D}$ up to a constant overall factor, hence this proof would be equally valid for it and we omit it for simplicity.}.
 As can be seen in App.~\ref{app:full_matching_res}, the dim-6 operators only generate contributions to the constant piece in the on-shell coefficient $c_{4h}$, $c_{4h}^{(00)}$.
 Thus, the factorizable piece of the on-shell five-point amplitude will depend on the momenta only via the propagators.
 The SMEFT five-Higgs amplitude does not present this feature a priori due to the momentum-dependence introduced by $Q_{\varphi D}$.

 Before showing how the discrepancy is solved, we review some useful kinematic relations.
 For $i,\,j,\,k,\,\ell,\,m\in\lbrace1,2,3,4,5\rbrace$, all different, momentum conservation dictates that,

 If we define the inverse propagator as, $ \Delta_{ij} =s_{ij} - m_{h}^2$, it can be shown that,